humburg/r-ggplot-extension/_episodes/02-starting-with-data.md

 ~~~
 ## bar plot of the number of interview respondents who were
-## members of irrigation association:
+## affected by conflicts with different frequency:
-plot(memb_assoc)
+plot(affect_conflicts)
 ~~~
 {: .language-r}

 <img src="../fig/rmd-02-factor-plot-default-order-1.png" title="plot of chunk factor-plot-default-order" alt="plot of chunk factor-plot-default-order" width="612" style="display: block; margin: auto;" />

-Looking at the plot compared to the output of the vector, we can see that n addition to "no"s and "yes"s, there are about some respondents for which the information about whether they were part of an irrigation association hasn't been recorded, and encoded as missing data.
+Looking at the plot compared to the output of the vector, we can see that in addition to "never", "once", "more_once" and "frequently", there are some respondents for which the information about how much they were affected by conflicts hasn't been recorded, and encoded as missing data.
 They do not appear on the plot.
 Let's encode them differently so they can counted and visualized in our plot.

 ~~~
-## Let's recreate the vector from the data frame column "memb_assoc"
+## Let's recreate the vector from the data frame column "affect_conflicts"
-memb_assoc <- interviews$memb_assoc
+affect_conflicts <- interviews$affect_conflicts
 ## replace the missing data with "undetermined"
-memb_assoc[is.na(memb_assoc)] <- "undetermined"
+affect_conflicts[is.na(affect_conflicts)] <- "undetermined"
 ## convert it into a factor
-memb_assoc <- as.factor(memb_assoc)
+affect_conflicts <- as.factor(affect_conflicts)
 ## let's see what it looks like
-memb_assoc
+affect_conflicts
 ~~~
 {: .language-r}

 ~~~
-  [1] undetermined yes          undetermined undetermined undetermined
+  [1] undetermined once         undetermined undetermined undetermined
-  [6] undetermined no           yes          no           no
+  [6] undetermined never        never        never        never
- [11] undetermined yes          no           undetermined yes
+ [11] undetermined never        never        undetermined once
  [16] undetermined undetermined undetermined undetermined undetermined
- [21] no           undetermined undetermined no           no
+ [21] never        undetermined undetermined never        never
- [26] no           undetermined no           yes          undetermined
+ [26] never        undetermined more_once    frequently   undetermined
- [31] undetermined yes          no           yes          yes
+ [31] undetermined more_once    more_once    more_once    more_once
- [36] yes          undetermined yes          undetermined yes
+ [36] once         undetermined never        undetermined never
- [41] undetermined no           no           undetermined no
+ [41] undetermined never        never        undetermined never
- [46] no           yes          undetermined undetermined yes
+ [46] once         once         undetermined undetermined never
- [51] undetermined no           yes          no           undetermined
+ [51] undetermined never        frequently   never        undetermined
- [56] yes          no           no           undetermined no
+ [56] never        never        never        undetermined never
- [61] yes          undetermined undetermined undetermined no
+ [61] more_once    undetermined undetermined undetermined once
- [66] yes          no           no           no           no
+ [66] frequently   more_once    more_once    more_once    more_once
- [71] yes          undetermined no           yes          undetermined
+ [71] more_once    undetermined never        once         undetermined
- [76] undetermined yes          no           no           yes
+ [76] undetermined frequently   more_once    never        more_once
- [81] no           no           yes          no           yes
+ [81] more_once    more_once    more_once    never        more_once
- [86] no           no           undetermined yes          yes
+ [86] more_once    never        undetermined more_once    more_once
- [91] yes          yes          yes          no           no
+ [91] more_once    more_once    never        never        never
- [96] no           no           yes          no           no
+ [96] never        never        frequently   more_once    more_once
-[101] yes          yes          no           undetermined no
+[101] never        frequently   never        undetermined never
-[106] no           undetermined no           no           undetermined
+[106] never        undetermined more_once    never        undetermined
-[111] no           undetermined undetermined no           no
+[111] never        undetermined undetermined frequently   frequently
-[116] no           no           yes          no           no
+[116] never        never        frequently   never        never
-[121] no           no           no           no           no
+[121] never        never        never        never        never
-[126] no           no           no           no           yes
+[126] once         more_once    more_once    more_once    more_once
 [131] undetermined
-Levels: no undetermined yes
+Levels: frequently more_once never once undetermined
 ~~~
 {: .output}